 The profession of intercultural consulting originally focused on variations among national cultures.
 But the competencies interculturalists developed are applicable to a wide range of situations in which people with deeply held differences must cooperate to attain shared objectives.

 GROVEWELL’s associates, based in six continents, have lived and worked outside of their native cultures and have significant experience as leaders in large global businesses.
 Almost all are bilingual; many are multilingual.
 They have learned through experience to become effective intercultural communicators.
 And they are supported by the research field of Intercultural Communication, founded in 1959.

-Whether as intercultural consultants, training facilitators, or global leadership coaches, GROVEWELL’s associates know that the most effective methods to help others gain intercultural communication competence are
+Whether as intercultural consultants, training facilitators, or global leadership coaches, the associates of GROVEWELL know that effective methods to help others gain intercultural communication competence include...

-- to focus on a culture’s intangible features – assumptions, values, expectations, patterns of behavior, mindsets, etc. – far more than its material and visible features;
+- focus on a culture’s intangible features – assumptions, values, expectations, patterns of behavior, mindsets, etc. – far more than its material and visible features;

-- to emphasize their client's development of cultural self-knowledge as much as knowledge of the unfamiliar features of their counterparts' culture; and
+- emphasis on their client's developing cultural self-knowledge as much as knowledge of the unfamiliar features of their counterparts' culture; and

-- to insure that their client begins to acquire qualities and competencies that facilitate cross-cultural relationship-building, and is able to continue acquiring them.
+- dedication to their client's acquisition of the qualities and competencies that facilitate intercultural relationship-building, and to their continuing to acquiring them in the future.